blackshadev/littledev-nl/content/blog/posts/2021-02-19-tips-for-readable-code.md

 ---
-title: 'Readable code'
+title: 'Tips for Readable code'
 state: Published
 description: >-
-    Ever read code from your past self or an opensource package and taught "What does this code do?" over and over again?
+    Have you ever read code from your past self or an opensource package and thought "What does this code do?" over and over again?
 Well you are not alone, but there are things you can do to improve the readability and maintainability without littering the code with pages of documentation comments.
 date: '2021-02-19T16:51:00+01:00'
 tags:
     - tag: programming
 ---

 Developers tend to read more code than they write.
-Thus every improvement to make our code more readable is a huge bonus for our future selves and our fellow developer.
-Even more so with open source, where readability is a must, no body is going to contribute if your code is a complete mess and unreadable.
+Thus every improvement to make our code more readable is a huge bonus for our future selves and our fellow developers.
+Even more so with open source, where readability is a must, nobody is going to contribute if your code is a complete mess and unreadable.
 I am not going to say we need to comment more or anything, comments are not the best tool to make your code more readable.
-You can read more about why I think that in [another blog post](2021-02-13-why-comments-dont-make-your-code-more-readable).
+You can read more about why I think that in [another blog post](/blog/2021-02-13-why-comments-dont-make-your-code-more-readable).

 An important thing is that your programs can tell a story.
 As Robin C. Martin put's it in his book 'clean code': Master programmers think of systems as stories to be told, not programs to be written.
 But this doesn't tell us how we do it, so let's start!

 ## Don't write for yourself

 The first thing to realize is the fact that you should not write code for yourself.
 The fact that you understand what you did is simply not good enough.
 Always ask yourself if other contributors will understand the code?
 And most importantly if far-less experienced coders will understand your code.
 If so, your future self will most certainly understand the code.
 I cannot iterate this enough though.
 If you assume the readers of your code are really, really stupid.
 You will be able to understand the code with ease when you take a fresh look at it in the future.
-So lay-off on all your fancy language tricks and one-liners, inexperienced coders don't get that.
+So lay off on all your fancy language tricks and one-liners, inexperienced coders don't get that.
 Don't put personal jokes or references in the codebase, nobody besides you will understand it.
 So keep it simple.

 ## Know your tools